daqinwuanjun/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
-I am a Finance PhD student at Stanford GSB interested in financial innovations and macro-finance.
+I am a Finance PhD student at Stanford GSB interested in financial innovation, financial intermediation and macro-finance.
 Prior to graduate school, I received my undergraduate degrees from University of Pennsylvania and worked as a pre-doctoral research fellow at Harvard Business School.